Designations Congruent with Things: Chapter 5

 Obviously.

 Newt doesn’t even have to think about it because he’s been thinking about it off and on for the past day.
-He actually started thinking about it even before he put his budget helmet on for the first time, because it’s always nice to do thought exercises where you assume your own death maybe isn’t a given, so he says, “bloodwork, a complete ophthalmology exam, a CT scan, and MRI.
+He actually started thinking about it even before he put his budget helmet on for the first time, because it’s always nice to do thought exercises where you assume your own death maybe isn’t a given, so he says, “bloodwork, an ophthalmic exam, a CT scan, and MRI.
 Of the brain.
 An EKG.
 All results released to us, digital and hard copy.
 They can keep their own copies.
-I’d rather they didn’t but they will anyway, regardless of our preferences, because, you know, the fate of the world is at stake.
+I’d rather they didn’t, but they will anyway, regardless of our preferences, because, y’know, the fate of the world is at stake.
 Possibly.
 Someone will rationalize it that way as they commit an infringement of civil liberties.”

-Newt hasn’t said ‘EEG’, the magical three letters of neural destiny.
-He wonders if Hermann will pick that up, or maybe he’s already picked it up and isn’t mentioning it because he gets it and agrees that if no one, no one, mentions it, that would be best.
+Newt hasn’t said “EEG,” the magical three letters of neural destiny.
+He wonders if Hermann will pick that up, or if he’s already picked it up and isn’t mentioning it because he gets it and agrees that if no one, no one, mentions it, that would be best.
 The man’s not a biologist but he has the memories of one in his head.
 Newt wonders if the PPDC medical people will pick his omission up.
 They probably will.
 Anyone moderately informed in the cognitive sciences would.
 Because he wants an EEG.
 He needs an EEG.
 He does.
 They both do.
 He just doesn’t want one here.
-Because he’s pretty sure an EEG is going to be abnormal and, if it is, he could see some perspicacious jackass saying something like ‘abnormal brain waves—rule out mental continuity with kaiju anteverse,’ which would be impossible and then they’d both be labeled security risks, studied, and, in short, screwed for the rest of their miserable lives.
+Because he’s pretty sure an EEG is going to be abnormal and, if it is, some perspicacious jackass will say something like, “Abnormal brain waves: rule out mental continuity with kaiju anteverse,” which would be impossible and then they’d both be labeled security risks, studied, and, in short, screwed for the rest of their miserable lives.

 “Oh god.”
-Newt transfers his hands to his face and manages to shove his fingers beneath his glasses to press down on his good eye and sort of gingerly touch the bad one, because ow.
+Newt transfers his hands to his face and shoves his fingers beneath his glasses to press down on his good eye and sort of gingerly touch the bad one, because ow.

 “But,” Hermann continues, “I’m willing to grant that you may be correct.”

 “Really?”
-Newt asks, his voice cracking as he half pulls his glasses off in dragging his hands away from his face.
+Newt’s voice cracks and he accidentally pulls his glasses askew as he drags his hands away from his face.

 “Furthermore,” Hermann says, “I want to clarify that I have no doubts about your ‘executive mental functioning’ as you put it.
 I was simply—”

 “Nah dude.”
 Newt holds up a hand.
-“Just stop right there.
+“Stop right there.
 I feel you.”

-“Yeah,” Newt says, lying down, because he’s actually epically tired, his eye feels like he walked into an icepick at some point in a Hong Kong alleyway and didn’t notice while it quietly slipped into his brain to hotwire this headache that’s been creeping up on him; he was not kidding about cerebral edema, he could see that one happening, but they’ll identify it on imaging if it’s in progress.
-And even if it is, he’s not concerned about it, well that’s a lie, he is, he’d like to believe that there aren’t going to be any neurological consequences of his decision tree, but he can’t because there already are some like the fact that he just loves Descartes so freaking much right now oh god, but even while he is concerned about the electrophysiological state of his brain, ‘closing the breach’ and ‘no more kaiju,’ are things so monumental that neurological sequelae for himself and also for Hermann seem no more than expenditure line items detailing one more cost in a too-costly war.
+“Yeah,” Newt says, lying down, because he’s epically tired, his eye feels like he walked into an icepick in a Hong Kong alleyway and didn’t notice while it quietly slipped into his brain to hotwire the headache that’s been creeping up on him; he was not kidding about cerebral edema, he could see that one happening, but they’ll identify it on imaging if it’s in progress.
+Even if it is, he’s not concerned about it, well that’s a lie, he is, he’d like to believe that there won’t be any neurological consequences of his decision tree, but he can’t because there already are some, like the fact that he just loves Descartes so freaking much right now oh god, but even while he is concerned about the electrophysiological state of his brain, “closing the Breach” and “no more kaiju,” are things so monumental that neurological sequelae for himself and even for Hermann seem no more than expenditure line items detailing one more cost in a too-costly war.

 A war that’s over.

-And this, all of this, makes sense, because it is cogent and accurate.
+And this, all of this, makes sense, because it’s cogent and accurate.

 It’s so accurate you could plot it.